-BitClout founder @diamondhands reveals himself and explains why social media as we know it is dead
+BitClout founder ‘Diamondhands’ reveals himself and explains why social media as we know it is dead

 BitClout sparked a lot of debate and criticism when the project came to light in the spring.
 It received criticism for the fact that its coins have no real-world value and can’t be taken out of the system.
 Worse, when BitClout launched with the top 15,000 celebrity accounts from Twitter, none of whom had been contacted about joining the app, the media—and some of those celebs—cried foul.

 But Al-Naji is not on a forgiveness tour, but he would like to clarify.
-With $200 million in backing from such A-list investors as Sequoia, Alexis Ohanian, Social Capital, and A16Z, among others, he is keen to talk about not just DeSo and BitClout, but the future of social cryptocurriences and why Twitter, he says, will soon feel like Craigslist.
-He says the $200 million raise will go toward setting up the DeSo Foundation, a nonprofit dedicated to “taking the decentralized ecosystem to the next level.
+With $200 million in backing from such A-list investors as Sequoia, Alexis Ohanian, Social Capital, and a16z, among others, he is keen to talk about not just DeSo and BitClout, but the future of social cryptocurrencies and why Twitter, he says, will soon feel like Craigslist.
+He says the $200 million raised will go toward setting up the DeSo Foundation, a nonprofit dedicated to “taking the decentralized ecosystem to the next level.
 There’s a strategy to use the treasury to support everybody from developers to NFT artists to smaller creators and their coins.”

 Fast Company: So it’s been six months since BitClout launched so mysteriously.
 Why is now the time to come out from behind the curtain and reveal that you’re the company’s founder?